LIGHTWEIGHT HOME MADE GEAR

 Need some inspiration?

-Try Ray Jardine's book
+Try Ray Jardine's website for Ray-Way kits

-has sewing instructions to get you started.
-We have used some of Ray's designs
+The last chapter has sewing instructions to get you started.

-and written step by step instructions to make it easier.
+We have used some of Ray's designs and written step by step instructions to make it easier.

 Want to buy instead of making?

-and sells gear based on Ray's designs.
-Definitely cheaper to make it yourself.
+Definitely cheaper to make it yourself anyway.

 Materials

-You can get all the material at:
+You can get materials at:

 Backpacks